coinbase-samples/exchange-sdk-go/README.md

 client := client.NewRestClient(credentials, httpClient)
 ```

-There are convenience functions to read the credentials as an environment variable (exchange.ReadEnvCredentials) and to deserialize the JSON structure (exchange.UnmarshalCredentials) if pulled from a different source.
-The JSON format expected by both is:
+There are convenience functions to read the credentials as an environment variable (credentials.ReadEnvCredentials) and to deserialize the JSON structure (credentials.UnmarshalCredentials) if pulled from a different source.

+To set up your credentials, add the `EXCHANGE_CREDENTIALS` environment variable to your `~/.zshrc` file:

 ```
 export EXCHANGE_CREDENTIALS='{
-    "apiKey":"",
-    "passphrase":"",
-    "signingKey":""
+    "apiKey":"YOUR_API_KEY",
+    "passphrase":"YOUR_PASSPHRASE",
+    "signingKey":"YOUR_SIGNING_KEY"
 }'
 ```

-This can be set from the command
+After adding this line, run `source ~/.zshrc` to load the environment variable into your current shell session.

 Coinbase Exchange API credentials can be created in the Exchange web console under Settings -> APIs.